OSINTI4L/DuckyScript-Payloads/Payloads/Brisket_Breacher/README.md

 **Target Os:** Android mobile device/Google Chrome (tested on Samsung S24 FE | One UI V7.0 | Android V15).

+This payload can also be found on the [Hak5 Payload Hub](https://payloadhub.com/blogs/payloads/brisket_breacher) as a payload award winner (July, 2025).

 ## What is Brisket Breacher?

 Brisket Breacher is DuckyScript payload that targets the Android mobile device Google Chrome browser utilizing the Browser Exploitation Framework ([BeEF](https://www.kali.org/tools/beef-xss/)).
 The payload changes the homepage of the Google Chrome browser to an imitation `Google.com` landing page.
 When a victim device opens the Google Chrome browser to the homepage, the imitation Google.com page points to a BeEF command and control server via a Javascript BeEF hook, where the attacker has direct control over the browser to allow for further attacks.
 For the attack to work, the attacker must setup a BeEF C2 server, configure the homepage, and edit the URL to the C2 in the payload.txt (all explained below).